Honeygo Regional Veterans Memorial

 Ron Schaftel – President, Southern Land Company

-Johnny Olszewski, Jr. – Baltimore County Executive
+Johnny Olszewski, Jr. – U.S. House of Representatives

 David Marks – County Council, District 5

-Chris Spiros – American Legion Post 130, VFW Post 10067
+Chris Spiroff – American Legion Post 130, VFW Post 10067

-Salim Barrouk – Vice President, White Marsh Recreation Council
+Salim Barrouk – Vice President, White Marsh Recreation Council;

 Perry Hall Memorial Park – Community Partners